How to use Future Casting to Redesign the Future

 Future Casting: A method to design the future without constraints

 Everyone wants to jump on the AI bandwagon.
-But too much focus on the technology itself can limit it’s application to just enhancing what’s possible today.
+But too much focus on the technology itself can limit its application to just enhancing what’s possible today.
+Future casting is the solution to this, which allows us to look beyond the capacity of today to the realities of tomorrow.

 The question is, how do we imagine an entirely different future then work back to make it possible using the right application of AI and technology?